 FREQUENTLY ASKED QUESTIONS

-1) Do I need a Will or a Trust?
+1. Do I need a Will or a Trust?

 Ask yourself if you know where you stand if you don’t have one of these documents.
 Virginia law will control what happens to the property of a Virginia resident at his or her death if the individual has no legal documents controlling where assets will go.

-2) What is “probate”?
+2. What is “probate”?

 Probate is the court process of proving and recording a Will as the authentic and valid Last Will and Testament of a deceased person.
 Qualification of an Executor usually takes place when a Will is probated.

-3) Are there taxes when someone dies?
+4. Are there taxes when someone dies?

-Yes.
+Generally, yes.
 A probate tax applies when probate of a Will occurs which is based on the value of the assets transferred by a Will.
 A final income tax return for the deceased person may need to be filed.
 Virginia and federal estate tax returns may also be required.
 You should consult with an accountant about tax filings.

-4) I don’t want to be hooked up to machines when I die.
+5. I don’t want to be hooked up to machines when I die.
 How can I avoid this?

-5) How much do you charge for a Will?
+6. How much do you charge for a Will?